kelseyhightower/cri-o-tutorial/README.md

 spec: 1.0.0-rc2-dev
 ```

-### cri-o
+### ocid

-The `cri-o` project does not ship binary releases so you'll need to build it from source.
+The `ocid` project does not ship binary releases so you'll need to build it from source.

 #### Install the Go runtime and tool chain